john-zhuangzhuang-li/treat-or-treat/README.md

 # Treat or treat

 This project aims at building a fictional online dessert shop for React and MUI practice.
+View the demo [here](https://treat-or-treat.web.app/) on a computer or mobile device!

 ## Description